dschalk/monads-for-functional-javascript/README.md

-#JS-monads-stable -v1.1
+#JS-monads-stable -v1.2

+In this version, MonadStream has been dropped.
+It was dead weight.
+Simple function calls are now doing what MonadStream instances were doing in the simulated dice game and persistent, shared todo list.

-This is the culmination of the experimental JS-monads series.
-Features are still being added, but the core definitions are stable.
-It is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
-Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [most-subject](https://github.com/TylorS/most-subject) makes MonadStream work as intended.
-The application runs online at [http://schalk.net:3055](http://schalk.net:3055).
+This repository contains the code that is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
+Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom".

 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.
 There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history number displays, chat rooms for for each group that is formed to play the game or just to chat, and much more.